KnowledgeForwardSolutions/DbC.Net/README.md

 included in the data dictionary that is passed to the exception factory when the method throws an exception because the requirement was failed.

-### ExceptionFactory
+### ExceptionFactoryBase

-ExceptionFactory is the abstract base class for all DbC.Net exception factories.
+ExceptionFactoryBase is the abstract base class for all DbC.Net exception factories.
 It provides methods for performing the placeholder substitution for message templates and for extracting a parameter name from the "ValueExpression" data dictionary entry.